LidkeLab/matlab-instrument-control/src/+mic/+camera/@abstract/Readme.md

 - `start_focus()`: Starts capturing images in focus mode.
 - `start_sequence()`: Starts capturing a sequence of images.
 - `getlastimage()`: Retrieves the most recent image captured.
+- `displaylastimage()`: Display the most recently captured image from the camera in a live view window.
+Further details about key features are in `displaylastimage()`method section.
 - `getdata()`: Retrieves all data acquired in the current session.

 ### CITATION: Lidkelab, 2017.